Tips for Caring for Your Pet Rabbit

 Rabbits are lovely animals.
-They are inquisitive, interesting, and obviously, very cute!
+They are inquisitive, interesting, and obviously very cute!
 They are social animals and enjoy living in company, so it is usually advisable to have a pair; just make sure they are both neutered if you don't want lots of baby rabbits!
-They are notorious for breeding, and it's not fair to have loads more brought into the world if you don't know what you would do with them, so avoid this if possible!
+Rabbits are notorious for breeding, and it's not fair to have loads more brought into the world if you don't know what you would do with them, so avoid this if possible.

 Rabbits tend to live 8–12 years too, so make sure you're committed to this amount of time because they will become part of the family!